osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 This technique is useful to implement _backfill_ at a site: contributing computing resources when they would otherwise be idle.

+!!! warning "Container Limitations"
-It does not allow the site to share resources between multiple pools and, if there are no matching idle jobs in the OSPool, the pilots may remain idle.
+    These containers do not allow the site to share resources between multiple pools and, if there are no matching idle jobs in the OSPool, the pilots may remain idle.

 Before Starting
 ---------------